tanvach/teensy_audio_oe1_eq/README.md

 # Recommendation
 - Use the shortest possible audio and USB cable.
 You can get a short (~6 inch) USB-C to micro-USB on Amazon.
 This reduces ground loop increase audio quality.

+# PC EQ
+If you don't want to use the hardware, 'OE1 adj ParametricEQ.txt' contains the EQ settings you can use to equalize the BMR drivers though software (i.e. Equalizer APO).